EnvisionDoc/api_en/overview.md

 ## API Response

-The response of EnOS APIs is in JSON format as follows:
+An example of the EnOS API response in JSON format with its parameters explained is shown below:

 ```
 {